kirakira-dev/NintendoClientsWiki/Pia-Protocol.md

 The content of this field depends on the [multicast bit](#message-flags).
 If the multicast bit is cleared, this field contains the [constant id](Pia-Terminology#constant-id) of the destination console.
 If the multicast bit is set, this field contains a bitmap where each bit represents one destination console (the bit number of a console is its station index: `1 << station_index`).

 ## Encryption
 Packets are encrypted and signed with the [session key](#session-key).
+The messages are padded with 0xFF before encryption such that their combined size is a multiple of 16 bytes.

 *Up to 5.6:*

-If encryption is enabled, the [messages](#messages) are encrypted with AES-ECB.
+If encryption is enabled, the messages are encrypted with AES-ECB.
 The HMAC-MD5 of the whole packet (both header and encrypted payload) is appended to the packet.

-*5.7 - 5.43:*
+*5.7 - 6.30:*

-If encryption is enabled, the [messages](#messages) are encrypted with AES-GCM.
-The messages are padded with 0xFF before encryption such that their combined size is a multiple of 16 bytes.
+If encryption is enabled, the messages are encrypted with AES-GCM.
 The authentication tag is stored in the [header](#header).
 No other signature is appended to the packet.

+### Nonce

-The nonce depends on the network type and is generated as follows:
+The AES-GCM nonce depends on the network type and is generated as follows:

-*NEX:*
+*NEX (up to 5.43):*

 | Offset | Size | Description |
 | --- | --- | --- |